KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

       |    subquery |             |             |             |             |
       +-------------+-------------+-------------+-------------+-------------+

-When filtering a date attribute or a time attribute it is possible to apply a timespan to ease the insertion of values.
-Following the images below, we can see that the Timespan button appears when filterting, for instance, a date attribute.
+When filtering a date attribute or a time attribute it is possible to apply a timespan to ease the insertion of values as shown in the images below.
 We recall that is it possible to configure a new timespan using the dedicated Knowage functionality that we described in the administrator guide.

 .. figure:: media/imageTS005.png